nyan222/roman_empire_zoomcamp/README.md

 You also can get the key from [console](https://cloud.google.com/iam/docs/keys-create-delete).

 Please be careful with git!!!
-Use *.json in every .gitignore you have, the key shoud not get to repository.
+Use *.json in every .gitignore you have, the key should not get to repository.
 Everyone who get it can use your cloud resources.

 Once the key has been downloaded, set your environment variable `GOOGLE_APPLICATION_CREDENTIALS` to the path of your JSON.